Rudxain/blog/post/Samsung-rants.md

 # Samsung rants

 > [!WARNING]
-> ⚠️ This contains slurs and obscene phrases!
+> ⚠️ This contains swear-words and obscene phrases!

 > [!tip]
 > Please take this humorously, not so seriously.